 Paul was the ski patrol director at Crystal Mountain Resort in Washington State for over 30 years.
 He also directs the Northwest Avalanche Institute a group that consults on avalanche matters for a variety of clients including Burlington Northern railroad, guide services, the military, SAR groups, USFS, NPS, and local land use agencies.
 Paul’s extensive ski safety and risk management consulting work with ski areas across the country includes several recent ski area inbounds avalanche trials.
-Additionally, Paul is co-owner of International Mountain Guides (IMG), a climbing guide service based at Mt.
+Additionally, Paul is a former guide and co-owner of International Mountain Guides (IMG), a climbing guide service based at Mt.
 Rainier.
 Since the 80's, Paul’s professional work experience has included snow safety director, ski patrolman, and heli-ski guide in winter and as a mountaineering guide and climbing ranger at Mt.
 Rainier National Park in the summer.
 Paul was a past chairman of the National Avalanche School steering committee.
 He is also a former vice president of the American Avalanche Association.
 Paul received a B.A. in Economics from the University of Puget Sound in 1978.

 Mike has recently been named the Program Director for the National Avalanche School.
 Mike at-tended the NAS in 1997.
 He is in his 30th year working for Mt.
 Rose Ski-Tahoe.
 For the past 20 seasons he has been the Patrol and Risk Manager for the resort.
 During his time at Mt.
 Rose he went through the planning process with the USFS to open The Chutes in the 2004/05 season that is some of the steepest sustained vertical inbounds avalanche terrain in North America.
 Mike is the past Treasurer of the American Avalanche Association (A3).
 He is also a recreational course provider and Instructor with AIARE.
 Mike lives in Reno, Nevada with his wife Daniela and his three girls.
 He has a 7 year old Border Collie named Mac and a 2 ½ year old German Sheppard named Kona that work with him on the mountain.
 He is looking forward to giving back to a program that started his formal avalanche education.